Skip to content

 Vienna

-Ever since it was built in 1869, the magnificent Vienna State Opera House has hosted countless performances by some of the world’s most prominent composers, soloists, conductors, dancers, and more.
-At least 300 operatic and ballet performances are held in this Viennese massive opera house per year.
+The Vienna State Opera House, or Wiener Staatsoper, is one of the world’s largest and most astonishing theatres.
+Since its construction in 1869, it has hosted countless performances by some of the world’s most prominent composers, soloists, conductors, and dancers, with at least 300 operatic and ballet performances held annually.

 Vienna City Hall (Wiener Rathaus)